Poles of cubic differentials and ends of convex $\mathbb{RP}^2$-surfaces: Bordification of cubic differentials around poles

+A proof of Theorem \ref{thm_norm} in the $k=2$ case is given in \cite[\S 6]{strebel}.
+In this section, we interpret the invariants $R$ and $A^k$ from a geometric point of view, which will be used in the next section.
+The interpretation, combined with Appendix \ref{sec_flatend}, also yield in this section a proof of the theorem for general $k$.

-More important for our purpose is a geometric interpretation of the above normal form, as explained next.
-We consider a surface endowed with a holomorphic $k$-differential as a \emph{$\frac{1}{k}$-translation surface} with singularities.
-Namely, away from the zeros of the $k$-differential, the surface admits local charts taking values in $\mathbb{C}$ and transition maps being elements in the group
+The geometric point of view, well-known for $k=1,2$ (see \cite{zorich}), is to consider a Riemann surface $\Sigma$ endowed with a holomorphic $k$-differential $\ve{\phi}$ as a \emph{$\frac{1}{k}$-translation surface} with singularities.
+Namely, the complement of the zeros of $\ve{\phi}$ in $\Sigma$ carries an atlas with charts taking values in $\mathbb{C}$ and transition maps in the group

-of automorphisms of $\mathbb{C}$ preserving the $k$-differential $\dz^k$.
-Such surfaces can be constructed by gluing one or several polygonal regions in $\mathbb{C}$ along their sides through elements in $\Aut(\mathbb{C},\dz^k)$ and are particularly known as \emph{translation surfaces} and \emph{half-translation surfaces} when $k=1$ and $2$, respectively (see \eg \cite{zorich}).

-In particular, we refer to $\frac{1}{k}$-translation surfaces homeomorphic to $\mathbb{S}^1\times[0,1)$ as \emph{$\frac{1}{k}$-translation ends}.
-A $\frac{1}{k}$-translation end $F$ is said to be \emph{regular} if its underlying flat end is regular in the sense of Appendix \ref{sec_flatend}, which means $F$ is conformally a punctured disk endowed with a nowhere vanishing holomorphic $k$-differential with a non-essential singularity at the puncture.
-The degree of the non-essential singularity is referred to as the degree of $F$.
-Two $\frac{1}{k}$-translation ends are called \emph{equivalent} if they are isomorphic as $\frac{1}{k}$-translation surfaces after removing a compact subset from each of them.

-Given a $\frac{1}{k}$-translation end $F$, the total boundary curvature $\theta\in\mathbb{R}$ and holonomy translation $t\geq0$ of the underlying flat end discussed in Appendix \ref{subsec_classification} are invariants of $F$ under the equivalence relation.
-By the expressions of flat metrics with prescribed $\theta$ and $t$ given in the table from Appendix \ref{subsec_classification}, if $F$ is regular with degree $d$, then its total boundary curvature is $\theta=2\pi(d+k)/k$.